Dettrax/DG-Mamba/README.md

-# DG-Mamba: Efficient Dynamic Graph Embedding with Mamba Architecture
+# GDG-Mamba: Dynamic Graph Embedding based on Mamba

 ## About the Project